 Having played the game numerous times and seen other play it even more, my opponent/curator had stories to share.
 The fresh breaking of glass included in the instructions for setting the game up. (“God damn it, who broke Train?” someone had hollered from the next room).
 Or the players who kept trying to walk out of the building with the tokens, maybe wanting souvenirs, or maybe wanting to be rescuers in some weird way, or maybe both.
 Or the two young guys who seemed to enjoy the game much more once they realized what reaching the end of the track signified.

 My host was also hyper-aware of the game’s unsettling subtleties.
 He played a DERAIL card against me, which meant I had to surrender half my tokens, of which I had nine.
 An odd number.
 So did we round up, or down?
 Well, the vellum was mute on that point, so we had to decide for ourselves.
 We had to negotiate.
 We had to collaborate as well as compete.
-It’s not just that the game about the banality of evil, but also about the alienated labor necessary for evil to operate.
+It’s not just a game about the banality of evil, but also about the alienated labor necessary for evil to operate.
 It’s a game about how every job requires drudgery and attentiveness and skill, regardless of its productive (or destructive) value and its moral content.

 Ian Bogost has made much of how Train “embraces ambiguity at every turn, refusing to connect any dots,” and how “it never makes an argument about the Holocaust.
 It never even takes a position on whether or not the efficient movement of people from station to terminus ought to be praised or condemned by its players, whether they should adopt the role of Nazi officer in order to grasp his plight or if they should reject it as morally reprehensible.”